Nuria's site: Bio - Research - Teaching - Admin

-I serve as Managing Editor for the SELIM Journal, Spanish Society for Mediaeval English Language and Literature.
-I also contribute to the Year's Work in English Studies, in particular to the chapter on "English Language: History of Linguistics".
+I serve as Managing Editor for the SELIM Journal, Spanish Society for Mediaeval English Language and Literature (2016-).
+I also contribute to the Year's Work in English Studies, in particular to the chapter on "English Language: History of Linguistics" (2017-).

 In November 2016 I was elected coordinator of the panel for Historical Linguistics at the annual AEDEAN conference.
 I will Chair de 6th Prescriptivism Conference to be hosted in Vigo in 2020.

-At the University of Vigo, I served as Undergraduate Programme Director for the "Grao en Linguas Estranxeiras" (Modern Languages Degree) from 2015 to 2017.
+At the University of Vigo, I serve as Undergraduate Programme Director for the "Grao en Linguas Estranxeiras" (Modern Languages Degree).

 At the University of Manchester, I served as Exams Officer, Library coordinator, Erasmus coordinator, Dissertation convenor, Member of Appointment Committees, Member of Curriculum Reform Working Parties.